Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Verify-and-Retrieve.md

-# Verify and Retrieve the values of Azure Resources (optional)
+# Lab 1: Verify and Retrieve the values of Azure Resources (optional)

 In this task, verification, and retrieval of specific values, including End Point, Connection String, and Key for the designated resources.